man-pages(7) - phpMan

 appeared.

-CONFORMING TO describes any standards or conventions that relate to the
+CONFORMING TO A description of any standards or conventions that relate

-function or command described by the manual page.
-For a
+to the function or command described by the manual page.

-page in Section 2 or 3, this section should note the
+For a page in Section 2 or 3, this section should note

-POSIX.1 version(s) that the call conforms to, and also
+the POSIX.1 version(s) that the call conforms to, and

-whether the call is specified in C99.
-(Don't worry too
+also whether the call is specified in C99.
+(Don't worry

-much about other standards like SUS, SUSv2, and XPG, or
+too much about other standards like SUS, SUSv2, and XPG,

-the SVr4 and 4.xBSD implementation standards, unless the
+or the SVr4 and 4.xBSD implementation standards, unless

 If the call is not governed by any standards but commonly